 (4) RECOMMENDATIONS.
 The Planning Commission shall review all such proposed changes or amendments and shall recommend that the petition be granted as requested, modified or denied.
 Recommendation shall be made in a written report to the Town Board.

 (5) HEARINGS.
-The Planning Commission shall hold a public hearing upon each proposed change or amendment, giving notice of the time and place of such hearing by publication of a Class 2 notice, under Ch.
-985, Wis.
-Stats.
+The Planning Commission shall hold a public hearing upon each proposed change or amendment, giving notice of the time and place of such hearing by publication of a Class 2 notice, under Wis.
+Stat.
+Ch.
+985.

 (6) TOWN BOARD ACTION.